Undocumented Artists Exist, But When Will We Center Their Narratives?

 As a fellow Black sibling, Kemi reminds us that policy will not protect us.
 Kemi, like myself, will still be Black in a country obsessed with race: Sandra Bland was a citizen, she was killed; Trayvon Martin was a citizen, he was killed.

 Kemi’s narrative voice needs to be taken seriously.
 Through her poetry and storytelling, she creates theories of resistance in which the only borders present are her arms, tightly embracing and uplifting us.

 In writing this piece, it is my hope that we realize the need to prioritize artists who create art out of their embodied experiences.

 I say this because in the matter of hours, I saw citizen and undocumented friends of mine worship JR’s installation.
 I have a friend who drove through 3 states to see this piece, but that same friend had never heard of Freddy Pech, Dillon, Rommy Torrico, Soultree, or Kemi Bello.
 This is no coincidence, the art world has gatekeepers.

 As (un)documented immigrants, our narratives are exploited and only seen as one-dimensional: the moment of the crossing.
 We only crossed once.
 Heck, some of us didn’t even cross.
 So, why can’t there be more to our narratives?

-The work of undocumented and formerly undocumented artists needs to be prioritized because they have developed galaxies in which to exist that don’t require papers or citizenship.
+The work of undocumented and formerly undocumented artists needs to be prioritized because they have developed worlds in which to exist that don’t require papers or citizenship.
 I encourage you to listen to them, invest in them, uplift them, and fight alongside them.
-Only this way, can you help us create alternative futures and engage in intergalactic travels together.
+Only this way, can you help us create alternative futures where all of us are free.